vbazh/Python-Coins/README.md

 # Python-test
-Just some easy progs on Python
+Just some simple progs on Python